-As we already found out there are no very old Record bench planes – they started out in production in 1931 – and there are lots of them about, so ebay descriptions of “antique” Record bench planes are something of a misnomer.
+As we already found out there are no very old Record bench planes – production started in 1931 – and there are lots of them about, so ebay descriptions of “antique” Record bench planes are something of a misnomer.
 While the older models might reasonably be referred to as vintage, in the sense of something from the past of high quality, manufacturing standards declined over time and so it is useful to be able to spot the older versions.

 Several aspects of the plane’s manufacture varied during the many years the planes were made, including the wood used for the handles; the metal finish and the design of the lateral adjusting lever; the adjusting nut; the cutting iron; and the frog.

 Rosewood handle & knob

-The earliest planes had a rosewood handle & knob and the newer ones used beech – presumably a measure that saved costs and difficulties importing the rosewood from Asia.
+The earliest planes had a rosewood handle & knob and the newer ones used beech, presumably this was a measure that saved costs and difficulties importing the rosewood from Asia.
 Rosewood is now a protected wood species and, if you can find any, very expensive.

 Only one of the Record bench planes I own has rosewood handles and it is quite easy to see the difference if you look closely at the end grain – the rosewood has very noticeable pores, and in the case of East Indian Rosewood, which is apparently what was typically used in UK tool manufacturing, they are particularly dense:

 The wood is from a rather attractive tree that is native to India and Nepal:

 The picture above (right) shows the distinctive pores on the top of the handle: